sisoalbert/tensorflowjs-movenet/README.md

 ## What can this demo do?

-This demo shows how we can use a pre made machine learning solution to recognize objects (yes, more than one at a time!) on any image you wish to present to it.
+This demo shows how we can use a pre made machine learning solution to recognize multiple objects (yes, more than one at a time!) on any image you wish to present to it.
 Even better, not only do we know that the image contains an object, but we can also get the co-ordinates of the bounding box for each object it finds, which allows you to highlight the found object in the image.

 For this demo we are loading a model using the ImageNet-SSD architecture, to [recognize 90 common objects](https://github.com/tensorflow/tfjs-models/blob/master/coco-ssd/src/classes.ts) it has already been taught to find from the [COCO dataset](http://cocodataset.org/#home).